 We welcome your suggestions for improvement of our results feature.
 Please direct all feedback to email@example.com.

 Please refer to the appropriate section of our main website for information about the various contest events, how they are scored, and how overall point totals are tallied.
-Please note that we only report positive scores, so if your score does not appear, please check your test against the answer key to make sure you got a positive score before emailing us to ask why your score is not listed.
+Please note that we only report positive scores on the public website, so if your score does not appear, please check your test against the answer key to make sure you got a positive score before emailing us to ask why your score is not listed.

 Every math contest experiences data errors from time to time; what makes us different is that we give you the tools to find and report these errors so we can maintain the most accurate records possible.
 If you wish to report any errors in our results, please send an email to firstname.lastname@example.org.
 Please include any documentary evidence you have that will help us investigate your claim.
 We will correct errors as soon as possible, provided we have adequate documentation and the request is received within one month of when the results were publicly posted to our website.
 You can be notified when new results are posted by subscribing to our Twitter feed (@mathleague).
 Please note that this means results on our site could change during the few weeks following a given contest. mathleague.org does not reissue or change awards once they are handed out, except in extreme circumstances determined at our discretion.